OpenVPN/terraform-provider-openvpn-cloud/templates/data-sources/host.md

 page_title: "cloudconnexa_host Data Source - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use an cloudconnexa_host data source to read an existing OpenVPN Cloud connector.
+  Use an cloudconnexa_host data source to read an existing Cloud Connexa connector.
 ---

 # cloudconnexa_host (Data Source)

-Use an `cloudconnexa_host` data source to read an existing OpenVPN Cloud connector.
+Use an `cloudconnexa_host` data source to read an existing Cloud Connexa connector.